-Groundwater samples should be obtained from each well after field parameters have stabilized, and sufficient volume has been purged to ensure that the sample is representative of formation water.
-The groundwater samples should be collected in appropriate, clean, laboratory-prepared containers provided by the analytical laboratory.
-Recommended sample handling and chain-of-custody procedures are described in Sections I.B.6. and I.B.9.of this Appendix (F).
-Decontamination procedures should be established for reusable water sampling equipment as described in Section I.B.3 of this Appendix (F).
+Groundwater samples should be obtained from each well after a sufficient amount of water has been removed from the well casing to ensure that the sample is representative of formation water.
+Groundwater samples should be obtained using methods described in this Appendix.
+Sample collection methods should be documented in the field monitoring reports.
+The samples should be transferred to the appropriate, clean, laboratory-prepared containers provided by the analytical laboratory.
+Recommended sample handling and chain-of-custody procedures are described in Section I.B.2.j of this Appendix (E).
+Decontamination procedures should be established for reusable water sampling equipment as described in Section I.B.3 of this Appendix (E).